-Claire Schoepp was consecrated as a Lutheran Deaconess in 2010 through the Lutheran Deaconess Association.
+Claire Schoepp (she/her/hers) was consecrated as a Lutheran Deaconess in 2010 through the Lutheran Deaconess Association.
 As a Deaconess, Claire feels it is her vocation to lift up the call of all the baptized to service as their gifts allow.
-She current serves on the board of the Lutheran Deaconess Conference.

 At St. Luke's, Claire uses her gift of organization in the role of Administrative Assistant in order to further the mission and ministry of St. Luke's.
-She sees her job as one that hopefully enables all those who use our space to do their best service.
+She sees her job as one that at its core is about enabling all those who use our space to do their best service.

 SERVICES / OFFICE